-Whether it’s dining on the traditional French fare of chef Joël Robuchon or enjoying an immersive Japanese experience at the spell-binding Mizumi, Las Vegas is guaranteed to satisfy even the most demanding culinary appetite.
+True to its eclectic nature, Las Vegas offers an experience to remember at every turn.
+Whether it’s dining on the traditional French fare of Joël Robuchon or an immersive Japanese experience at the spell-binding Mizumi, Las Vegas is guaranteed to satisfy even the most demanding culinary appetite.

 Situated within the MGM Grand, this restaurant was the first site that Chef Joël Robuchon opened in the United States and helped to expand an empire that would eventually see him earn an extraordinary 30 Michelin stars across the globe.
 Robuchon sadly passed away in 2018, but his legacy is survived here in Las Vegas by executive chef Christophe De Lellis.